Testing for >1000 conditions using your DNA

 What are BRCA1 and BRCA2?

 BRCA1 and BRCA2 are genes that help repair damaged DNA and keep cells growing normally.
 Everyone has these genes, but some people inherit changes (mutations) in BRCA1 or BRCA2 that stop them working properly.
 When this happens, the risk of developing certain cancers, particularly breast, ovarian, prostate, and pancreatic cancers, can increase significantly.
+BRCA gene screening can help identify if you carry these mutations before symptoms appear.

 Inherited BRCA mutations can be passed down from either the mother’s or the father’s side of the family.
 Knowing if you carry a BRCA1 or BRCA2 mutation can help you take proactive steps to manage your cancer risk, with options for early monitoring, preventative treatments, or lifestyle changes.